 Think outside of the box and have fun creating your own tunes with free apps and music websites.
 You can find apps to mix existing sounds or experiment with the more advanced music editing tools.
 We especially had fun with the toolbox on Building Beats, which gives you a chance to try various free online music tools from the simple BeepBox to fully-featured beat-making software like MPC Beats.
 If you are not in the mood for music creation, try Patatap instead.
 It is a fun website that matches visuals and sounds with every click on the screen.

 Home is where our heart is.
 No matter what type of abode where you dwell, it can be fun and refreshing to try out new design ideas, rearrange the furniture, or show a bit more of your personality.
 If you live in a rental, you might be afraid to take on DIY projects that may get you in trouble with the landlord.
-Still, you can find many creative, temporary home decor ideas on the Internet for renters and homeowners who want to mix things up with decor.
+Still, you can find many creative, temporary home décor ideas while surfing the web for renters and homeowners who want to mix things up with décor.

 Check out websites like Apartment Therapy and Architecture Digest or stream home improvement shows for new and exciting ideas.
 We’ve found some doable and easy projects such as mood-setting with string lights, creating accent walls with peel-and-stick wallpaper, lining peel-and-stick vinyl tiles, lighting the kitchen workspace with under-cabinet lighting, and so much more.